AnnaBurova/AnnaBurova/README.md

 - 🎯 **Perseverance & dedication**: stay focused until the problem is solved.
 - 🔍 **Problem-solving mindset**: turn complex requirements into clear solutions.
 - 🎨 **Quality & maintainability**: write code that lasts.
-- 🧠 **Continuous growth**: expand expertise in Python and data analysis.
+- 🧠 **Continuous growth**: developing data tools in Python and Flask for analysis and automation.

 ---